jalalazimi/twin.macro/README.md

 **🚥 Over 40 variants to prefix on your classes** - Unlike Tailwind, the prefixes are always available to add to your classes

 - Prefix with `before:` and `after:` to style pseudo-elements
-- Prefix with `hocus:` to style hover + focus at the same time
+- Prefix with `focus:` to style hover + focus at the same time
-- Style with extra group states like `group-hocus:` and `group-active:`
+- Style with extra group states like `group-focus:` and `group-active:`
 - Style form field states with `checked:`, `invalid:` and `required:`
 - Stack up variants whenever you need them `sm:hover:first:bg-black`